-in elementary school we start forming friendships, either through neighborhood connections or school activities.
-By the time we are in the 5th grade we will have found ourselves a "best friend."
+In elementary school we start forming friendships, either through neighborhood connections or school activities.
+By the time we are in the 5th grade we will have found ourselves "best friends."
 These friends are usually the same sex as us.
 Then by the time we hit puberty we start noticing the other sex.
-In the case of homosexuality however, the attraction is toward the same sex.
-It is during the puberty years that we learn the foundations for our self-esteem, identities, and values.
-By the time we reach age 14 or so, we are on our way to being attracted in a sexual way to others.
-Making your expectations and rules about dating known from early on will help when your family member does reach the appropriate age.
+In the case of homosexuality, however, the attraction is toward the same sex.
+It is during the puberty years that we learn the foundations for our self-esteem, identity, and values.
+By the time we reach age 14 or so we are on our way to being attracted in a sexual way to others.
+Keep an open line of communication with your students' parents concerning their rules and expectations about their son or daughter dating.
+You may want to discuss the various types of dating as described on the previous page, so that parents will know that there are many fulfilling and safe ways their children can experiment with dating.